coffee makers icon

 Saeco/Philips

 Saeco and Philips are the same company.
-Philips tends to be the brand on the lower-end machines with Saeco offering a small range of premium super automatics.
+Philips tends to be the brand on the lower-end machines, with Saeco offering a small range of premium super automatics.

 The Saeco machines are generally better looking than DeLonghi’s but also more expensive.
 Although they do pack a lot of features for that extra money.